Hamim-Hussain/Covid-19-Dashboard/README.md

 # COVID-19 Vaccination Analysis and Global Impact
 ![1-Logo](picture/Capture1.PNG)
-Team Members - Hamim, Prav, Maxwell
+Team Members - Hamim, Prav

 ### Project Description/Outline:
 Our project aim is to analyze the number of COVID-19 vaccinations administered worldwide and if there is a correlation with GDP per capita.